-Larry Williams is another of my favourite trading gurus.
+Larry Williams is one of my favourite trading gurus.
 I’ve attended his “Million Dollar Challenge” workshop, seen him speak on a number of other occasions and read almost every one of his books.
 There is no question in my mind that Larry Williams is a trading genius as well as an extremely entertaining educator.

 Online, he appears to come in for a lot of criticism, which I feel is totally unwarranted.
 But that seems to be the nature of the web – so many people commenting when they’re not qualified to offer an opinion.
 Just my two cents.

-Oops pattern indicates extreme emotion
+Larry Williams Oops pattern indicates extreme emotion

 One of Larry’s more famous and well-publicised ideas is a pattern he calls Oops.
 The pattern occurs when the open of a daily bar is below yesterday’s low or above yesterday’s high.
 Trade entry is signalled when the market touches either the low to go long or the high to go short.